Supreme Court of Israel: Judicial appointments

-Judges

-The number of Supreme Court Judges is determined by a resolution of the Knesset.
-Currently, there are 15 Supreme Court Judges.

 At the head of the Supreme Court and at the head of the judicial system as a whole is the President of the Supreme Court, and the Deputy President.
 A judge serves until reaching 70 years of age, or the judge resigns, dies, is appointed to a position which is disqualifying from continued service as a judge, or is removed from office.

-Current judges
+Current justices

+The number of Supreme Court justices is determined by a resolution of the Knesset.
+Currently, there are 11 justices with 4 vacant places.

-As of October 2025, the Supreme Court Judges are:
+As of October 2025, the Supreme Court justices are:

-Gilad Lubinsky Ziv and Sarit Abadian serve as the Court Magistrate Judges (or "Registrars").
+Keren Azulay and Lior Mishaly Shlomai serve as the Court Magistrate Judges (or "Registrars").

-Presidents
+Court presidents

 Below is a list of presidents of the Supreme Court.
-Italics indicates expected future appointments.